Skip to content

 Manually set a low persistent limit when using this feature.

-After the inverter restarts, it starts producing power.
+After an inverter restarts, it starts producing power.
 How much power that is depends on the value set as the persistent limit.
 Hence the persistent limit for inverters managed by the DPL shall be very low if they are automatically restarted.
 Otherwise, a possibly empty battery is drained with possibly high power for some time.
 The DPL will eventually set a new limit or put the inverter into standby after it restarted.

 Solar-Passthrough